lich-uct/molpher-lib/doc/source/usage/installation.rst

     python build.py

-..  attention:: You will need `conda-build <https://github.com/conda/conda-build>`_ and the  *jinja2* Python library to do that.
+..  note:: You will need `conda-build <https://github.com/conda/conda-build>`_ and the  *jinja2* Python library,
-    These are both part of the *molpher-lib-build* conda environment we introduced before.
-It is enough to just do :code:`conda activate molpher-lib-build`.
+    but both are also included in the default environment file.

-The built packages will be located in the root of the repository in the :file:`./conda-build/conda` repository created during build.
-From there, the packages can be directly installed or uploaded to Anaconda Cloud.
+The packages are built for each version of Python separately and will be located at :file:`${REPOSITORY_ROOT}/conda-build/conda`.
+From there, they can be uploaded to Anaconda Cloud.